psunlpgroup/SEAView/README.md

 - Expand/collapse the pyramid
 - Order by number of contributors or alphabetical order

+Finally, Step 4 is completed using a .pan file from DUCView, and is performed analogously to Step 3 for the peer EDUs.

 ## Class documentation
 This section contains an overview of the most important classes in the project and their functions. <br />